-115.221 (b) Evidence protocol and forensic medical examinations Is this protocol developmentally appropriate for youth where applicable?
-(NA if the agency/facility is not responsible for conducting any form of criminal or administrative sexual abuse investigations.) yes Is this protocol, as appropriate, adapted from or otherwise based on the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents," or similarly comprehensive and authoritative protocols developed after 2011?
-(NA if the agency/facility is not responsible for conducting any form of criminal or administrative sexual abuse investigations.) yes 115.221 (c) Evidence protocol and forensic medical examinations Does the agency offer all victims of sexual abuse access to forensic medical examinations, whether on-site or at an outside facility, without financial cost, where evidentiarily or medically appropriate? yes Are such examinations performed by Sexual Assault Forensic Examiners (SAFEs) or Sexual Assault Nurse Examiners (SANEs) where possible? yes If SAFEs or SANEs cannot be made available, is the examination performed by other qualified medical practitioners (they must have been specifically trained to conduct sexual assault forensic exams)? yes Has the agency documented its efforts to provide SAFEs or SANEs? yes 115.221 (d) Evidence protocol and forensic medical examinations Does the agency attempt to make available to the victim a victim advocate from a rape crisis center? yes If a rape crisis center is not available to provide victim advocate services, does the agency make available to provide these services a qualified staff member from a community-based organization, or a qualified agency staff member? yes Has the agency documented its efforts to secure services from rape crisis centers? yes
+115.21 (b) Evidence protocol and forensic medical examinations Is this protocol developmentally appropriate for youth where applicable?
+(N/A if the agency/facility is not responsible for conducting any form of criminal OR administrative sexual abuse investigations.) yes Is this protocol, as appropriate, adapted from or otherwise based on the most recent edition of the U.S. Department of Justice's Office on Violence Against Women publication, "A National Protocol for Sexual Assault Medical Forensic Examinations, Adults/Adolescents," or similarly comprehensive and authoritative protocols developed after 2011?
+(N/A if the agency/facility is not responsible for conducting any form of criminal OR administrative sexual abuse investigations.) yes 115.21 (c) Evidence protocol and forensic medical examinations Does the agency offer all victims of sexual abuse access to forensic medical examinations, whether on-site or at an outside facility, without financial cost, where evidentiarily or medically appropriate? yes Are such examinations performed by Sexual Assault Forensic Examiners (SAFEs) or Sexual Assault Nurse Examiners (SANEs) where possible? yes If SAFEs or SANEs cannot be made available, is the examination performed by other qualified medical practitioners (they must have been specifically trained to conduct sexual assault forensic exams)? yes Has the agency documented its efforts to provide SAFEs or SANEs? yes 115.21 (d) Evidence protocol and forensic medical examinations Does the agency attempt to make available to the victim a victim advocate from a rape crisis center? yes If a rape crisis center is not available to provide victim advocate services, does the agency make available to provide these services a qualified staff member from a community-based organization, or a qualified agency staff member?
+(N/A if the agency always makes a victim advocate from a rape crisis center available to victims.) yes Has the agency documented its efforts to secure services from rape crisis centers? yes